-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 This can help to clarify the importance, nature, and order of content on a page, as well as its relationship to other webpages.

-Attributes are added to elements to modify them.
+Attributes are additional information added to HTML elements.
 They sit within the element, such as:

 <link rel="canonical" href="https://www.example.com" />